What is a Victorian Conservatory?

 Design Rating - Star Rating 5/5

-With their enduring popularity and versatility, the Victorian style scores an impressive 5/5.
+With their enduring popularity and versatility, the Victorian scores an impressive 5/5.
 This is a design that has stood the test of time, and which looks as much as home as an addition to a new-build as it does to a period property.

 The Victorian design is reliable.
 Its tapered roof ensures good run-off, whilst the octagonal shape offers strength and durability.
-Its popularity is such that nearly every conservatory designer will offer a Victorian design option, and this is great for the consumer because it means investment, innovation, and choice.
+Its popularity is such that nearly every conservatory designer will offer a Victorian option, and this is great for the consumer because it means investment, innovation, and choice.
 This offers you the luxury of being able to shop around, safe in the knowledge that the basic shape and style is one that you can trust.

 Victorian Conservatories Detailed Review

 With most conservatory designers offering a Victorian model, this one achieves a 4/5 rating for affordability.
 This is because there is intense competition across the industry.
 Combined with high demand and strong returns on investment, this translates to solid benefits for the consumer.